ConduitIO/conduit/docs/design-documents/20220408-loading-pipeline-configuration-files.md

-Since we must persist connector information, but we want Conduit services to be immutable, we should pass the `ConnectorPersister` its own database reference at start that it can mutate without changing Conduit.
+Since we must persist connector information, but we want Conduit services to be immutable, we should pass the `ConnectorPersister` its own database reference at start that it can mutate without changing Conduit's state.

 ## Lifecycle methods